ropensci/roweb3/content/blog/2026-03-27-mentors-2026/index.md

 ---
 slug: mentors-2026
-title: New mentoring team with experienced mentors and new voices.
+title: New Mentoring Team with Experienced Mentors and New Voices
 author:
 - Alber Hamersson Sánchez Ipia
 - Pablo Paccioretti